Manage Energy on Your Network

 • Estimated cost: Displays the estimated cost of the energy consumed based on the Electricity Maps (if available) or the International Energy Agency (IEA) data.

-• Estimated emissions: Displays carbon emissions of the energy consumed in kg.
+• Estimated emissions: Displays carbon emissions of the energy consumed in kilograms of carbon dioxide equivalent (kgCO2e).

 • Savings: This dashlet displays the energy savings, cost savings, and reduced greenhouse gas emissions.